 Interactive projector vs interactive display – which is better?
 This is a question many schools and education providers are asking when considering interactive technologies for the classroom.

 Both devices have pros and cons, education providers must weigh up functionality, price, maintenance costs and the types of interactive learning that the devices will be used for.
-It can be tricky to decide whether a touch screen display or interactive projector is the best option, so let’s take a look first at the differences between the two.
+It can be tricky to decide whether an interactive touch screen display or interactive projector is the best option, so let’s take a look first at the differences between the two.

 What is an interactive projector?